-- Food Fuel Matters….
-A Lot!
+- Food fuel matters… A Lot!
 Do you struggle with feeling tired after exercising?
 It could be due to an irregular meal pattern or eating too many low nutrient processed foods.
-If you tend to eat the same foods from only one or two of the five food groups, you may not be getting all your necessary nutrients.
+If you tend to eat the same foods from only one or two of the five food groups, you may not be getting all the necessary nutrients.
 A balanced diet that includes foods from all five food groups spaced throughout the day in multiple small meals and snacks should help you maintain good energy levels.
-If you are currently eating lots of processed foods, fried foods and foods high in sugar, work on replacing them with fresh fruits and vegetables, whole grains, lean proteins, low fat dairy products, and healthy unsaturated fats.
+If you are currently eating lots of processed foods, fried foods and foods high in sugar, work on replacing them with fresh fruits and vegetables, whole grains, lean proteins, low-fat dairy products, and healthy unsaturated fats.

 - Time it Right!
-Inadequate fuel prior to endurance exercise negatively impacts the carbohydrate stores in your muscles and increases the chance of impaired performance.
+Inadequate fuel before endurance exercise negatively impacts your body’s carbohydrate stores and increases the chance of impaired performance.
 Eating too much right before exercising can also ruin a workout.
-Plan to eat a light, easily digested meal, like a banana with peanut butter, 1-2 hours before exercise; or have a more substantial meal, like oatmeal with walnuts, berries, and a yogurt, 3-4 hours before exercise.
+Plan to eat something light, like a banana, 30-60 minutes before exercise; or have a more substantial meal, like a peanut butter sandwich with fruit and some yogurt 1-4 hours before exercise.
 If you are an early morning runner and don’t like to eat before you run, include wholesome carbohydrates, like whole grains or starchy vegetables, with your dinner the night before your run.

 - You Can Only Store So Much!
-Your muscles and liver store carbohydrates that you use during exercise, but at some point, those stores run out if you are not replacing them.
-If you plan to run for more than an hour, fuel with 30-60 grams carbohydrates for each additional hour you continue to exercise.
-To avoid stomach upset during intense exercise, eat small amounts of easy to digest carbohydrates.
-Well tolerated options to try include an energy gel, 13 gummy bears, 3-6 energy chews, or a 12oz sports drink.
+Your body stores carbohydrates that you use during exercise, but at some point, those stores run out if you are not replacing them.
+If you plan to run for more than an hour, fuel with 30-60 grams of carbohydrates for each additional hour you continue to exercise.
+To avoid stomach upset during intense exercise, consume easy to digest carbohydrates like an energy gel, energy chews, or sports drinks.

 - Practice What You Eat Before You Compete!
 Don’t ruin race day by trying something new.
 Everyone’s body is different, so practice your fueling strategy when you are training.
 You may find that a sports drink works best for you while a gel may work best for your running partner.
 Whatever it is that works, stick with it and be consistent with your training.